-There he formed the Aikikai of Great Britain, which later changed its name to the British Aikido Federation.
-In 1970, he received 6th dan and was awarded the title of shihan.
+There he formed the Aikikai of Great Britain, which later changed its name to the BAF - British Aikido Federation.
+In 1970, he received 6th dan and awarded the title of shihan.

-Kazuo Chiba, also began to introduce training in the use of the Jo staff and Ken sword as taught by Morihiro Saito.
+Kazuo Chiba, also introduced training of the Jo staff and Ken sword as taught by Morihiro Saito.
 His grading syllabus in 1974 made aiki weapons essential for higher ranks.

 During his stay in the U.K., Chiba also invited many of his contemporary instructors in Europe to conduct seminars.
 He also traveled widely to other European nations to instruct.

-In 1981, Chiba accepted an invitation from the United States Aikido Federation to move to San Diego, California, where he formed the San Diego Aikikai.
-Currently he is Chairman of the Teaching Committee of Birankai International which also includes training in Batto-ho/Iaido.
+In 1981, he accepted an invitation from the United States Aikido Federation to move to San Diego, California, where he formed the San Diego Aikikai.
+Currently he is Chairman of the Teaching Committee of Birankai International which also teaches Batto-ho/Iaido.